John C. Schulte: Career

-Schulte worked as a camera operator for sundry American Film Institute (AFI) projects, then focused on writing and producing videos with actor and soap opera writer, Elliott Apstein for clients such as Tomy Toys.
+Schulte worked as a camera operator and video tech for sundry American Film Institute (AFI) projects, including a film by Kathryn Nesmith, former wife of Monkees' band mate, Michael Nesmith.
+Schulte then focused on writing and producing videos with actor and soap opera writer, Elliott Apstein for clients such as Tomy Toys.
 Following Schulte's work on Kathryn Nesmith's AFI project, An All Consuming Passion, he co-wrote and produced a television pilot for Garry Marshall, called Four Stars.
 Schulte went on to develop and write episodes for the mixed live action and animated kids show, Gina D, for Sullivan Entertainment.
 He worked on entertainment projects with producer Claudia Mokarow, manager of world chess champion, Bobby Fischer.
 He retains the rights to the Bobby Fischer book, I Was Tortured in the Pasadena Jailhouse, and collaborated with Miloš Forman and Peter Falk on the entertainment project.

 He co-produced a teenage novel trilogy with his brother, Lee, called Time Capsule Murders.
 The first book of the series, Why Begins With W, was published in late 2009 under the pseudonyms Hamish De'Lamet and Chandral Ramon, by Potocki Press, an imprint of WingSpan.
 Schulte also completed work editing a self-help martial arts book, The 7 C's of Success, written by actor/director/martial artist, Shaunt Benjamin and a new book, Diary of a Little Devil, by Edgar Award-winning author, Barbara Brooks Wallace.
 He also edits and agents the oeuvre of Barbara Brooks Wallace.
 One of his original intellectual properties, The Brotherhood, was included in Miriam Van Scott's The Encyclopedia of Hell.
 He is a member of The Academy of American Poets and The Authors Guild.

 Schulte collaborated with songwriter, singer and record producer Ron Dante on a new musical, which had a reading in 2010; and he is writing with Barbara Brooks Wallace a television show based on her Miss Switch book series.
 In early 2011 he wrote, designed and developed two new series based on secondary characters from the anime series, Speed Racer.
 He has developed a YA novel series with Besmehn and Fox based on Zorro.
 The first book in the series is titled, Zorro: Resurrection.
 In 2014, in collaboration with author, Judith Furedi, Schulte edited, contributed, and released an homage to legendary musician/composer/performer, John Lennon, entitled, A Lennon Pastiche.
 A collection of Schulte's poetry, Blue Muse Rising, was published in 2016 in concert with National Poetry Month.

 In 2019, Schulte was featured on Netflix's popular series, The Toys That Made Us, along with his writing and business partner, John Besmehn, on the segment discussing their writing involvement with the Teenage Mutant Ninja Turtles.